jacebenson/cedar/docs/versioned_docs/version-2.0/schema-relations.md

 }
 ```

 These relationships can be [implicit](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#implicit-many-to-many-relations) (as this diagram shows) or [explicit](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#explicit-many-to-many-relations) (explained below).
-Redwood's SDL generator (which is also used by the scaffold generator) only supports an **explicit** many-to-many relationship when generating with the `--crud` flag.
+Cedar's SDL generator (which is also used by the scaffold generator) only supports an **explicit** many-to-many relationship when generating with the `--crud` flag.
 What's up with that?

 ## CRUD Requires an `@id`

-CRUD (Create, Retrieve, Update, Delete) actions in Redwood currently require a single, unique field in order to retrieve, update or delete a record.
+CRUD (Create, Retrieve, Update, Delete) actions in Cedar currently require a single, unique field in order to retrieve, update or delete a record.
 This field must be denoted with Prisma's [`@id`](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#id) attribute, marking it as the tables's primary key.
 This field is guaranteed to be unique and so can be used to find a specific record.

 Prisma's implicit many-to-many relationships create a table _without_ a single field marked with the `@id` attribute.
 Instead, it uses a similar attribute: [`@@id`](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#id-1) to define a _multi-field ID_.
 This multi-field ID will become the tables's primary key.
 The diagram above shows the result of letting Prisma create an implicit relationship.